45 Drought Tolerant Plants For Dry Climates

 hardiness-zones hardiness zones 4 to 8

 Blue fescue is a smaller ornamental grass.
-It forms neat clusters that will need to be divided every few years to keep them looking nice.
-Clusters can be planted relatively close together because this grass doesn’t get too large or spread aggressively.
+It forms neat clusters that need dividing every few years to keep them looking nice.
+You can plant clusters relatively close together because this grass doesn’t get too large or spread aggressively.
 Although the flowers are rather insignificant to look at, the leaves are silvery bluish-green and quite attractive.

 Blue Oat Grass